-States have been experiencing a recent rash of heat waves lately, which leads to an important question: how do you avoid a heat stroke?
-Heat strokes and the elderly can be an especially fatal mix, so knowing the signs and symptoms of heat strokes is important to safeguard your health, or the health of your loved ones.
+The entire globe has been experiencing a recent rash of heat waves, which leads to an important question: how do you avoid a heat stroke during times of extremely high temperatures?
+Heat-related illness and the elderly can be an especially fatal mix, so knowing the signs and symptoms of heat strokes and heat exhaustion is important to safeguard your health or the health of your loved ones.

-Most of all, even though heat strokes and the elderly can be a dangerous mix, remember that heat strokes and heat exhaustion can hit anybody.
-And, it's probably impossible to avoid heat strokes entirely in all situations.
+Additionally, remember that heat strokes and heat exhaustion can hit anybody — not just the elderly.
+It's probably impossible to avoid heat strokes entirely in all situations, particularly during periods of extreme heat.
 If someone is displaying symptoms that amount to an emergency, call 911 to seek medical help.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.